Saudi Arabia jails women's rights activist Loujain al-Hathloul — local media | DW | 28.12.2020

 Two years and 10 months of her sentence were suspended.

-Loujain Al-Hathloul, 31, was arrested in May 2018 along with around a dozen other women activists, weeks before Saudi Arabia lifted its decadeslong ban on female drivers.
+Loujain Al-Hathloul, 31, who was nominated for the Nobel Peace Prize in 2019 and 2020, was arrested in May 2018 along with around a dozen other women activists, weeks before Saudi Arabia lifted its decadeslong ban on female drivers.
 Most of them had been campaigning for the right to drive.
 They are accused of terrorism-related charges.

 UN experts have called the charges against her "spurious."